-Samsung demonstrated of its 2007 television, video and home theater lines, which were distinguished with an expanded assortment of models with 1080p capability in a lifestyle setting, here, recently.
+New York — Samsung presented for the press here Tuesday a lifestyle demonstration of its 2007 television, video and home theater lines, which were distinguished with an expanded assortment of models with 1080p capability.

-In addition, the company which recently announced plans to market later this year, demonstrated a second-generation Blu-ray Disc player — model BD-P1200, which will be available in June at a $799 street price.
+In addition, the company which recently announced plans to market a dual-format HD disc player later this year, demonstrated a second-generation Blu-ray Disc player — model BD-P1200, which will be available in June at a $799 street price.

 Additions to the unit include a restyled cabinet, an Ethernet port for future firmware updates and Silicon Optix’s Reon-VX HQV video processing.
 Outputs include HDMI v1.3, and the unit will output all common high-definition formats including 1080p.
 In addition, users can select 24 fps rate for movies in the 1080i and 1080p modes.

-Other features include HDMI-CEC, for integrated system operability using a single remote.
+Other features include HDMI-CEC, for integrated system interoperability using a single remote.